 - Talk with your doctor about how to handle a potential bleed while on this therapy. - Alhemo makes the blood coagulation more effective.
-Therefore, to avoid dangerous blood clots, the dose of bypassing agent required may be lower than the dose you used prior to starting Alhemo.
+Therefore, to avoid dangerous blood clots, the dose of a bypassing agent may be lower than the dose you used prior to starting Alhemo.